betaflight/betaflight.com/docs/wiki/tuning/older/3-4-tuning-notes.md

 Short answer: No. They cause a lot of delay, and dual PT1 filters usually are enough.

 Long answer: Fixed notch filters may be useful if a log spectrum shows a clear noise peak despite the dynamic notch.
 Typically a problematic peak will appear at prop resonant frequency on flexible frames.
 The only way to know for sure is to get a blackbox log and use PID-Analyzer or Blackbox Explorer to perform spectral analysis.
-Prop resonant frequency can be determined using an audio spectrum analyser and 'plucking' the propeller, sometimes just setting a D notch at that frequency can be useful.
+Prop resonant frequency can be determined using an audio spectrum analyzer and 'plucking' the propeller, sometimes just setting a D notch at that frequency can be useful.

 ### Do I need to change Airmode settings?